Ramkumar, Dr Shanmugasundaram

 Dr Ramkumar is a consultant clinical oncologist who has worked for the Trust since November 2009.

-He specialises in the treatment of head and neck cancers, colorectal cancers and skull base tumours.
-Patients are referred to him for chemotherapy, high precision radiotherapy and immunotherapy.
+He specialises in the treatment of head and neck cancers, colorectal cancers and skull base tumours with chemotherapy, high precision radiotherapy and immunotherapy.

-- lead for IMRT at Southampton oncology centre since January 2011
+- lead for IMRT (intensity modulated radiation therapy) at Southampton since January 2011

-- lead consultant for intraoperative radiotherapy since May 2015
+- lead consultant for intraoperative (during surgery) radiotherapy since May 2015

-- lead team member for stereotactic radiotherapy since June 2016.
+- lead consultant for skull base stereotactic radiotherapy since June 2016.

-- faculty board member & specialty board member in clinical oncology - Royal College of Radiologists, UK by election from September 2013-16
+- faculty board member and specialty training committee board member in clinical oncology - Royal College of Radiologists, UK by election from September 2013 to 16

-- national e-proton therapy steering group member for Department of Health funded project from March 2015
+- national e-Proton therapy steering group member for Department of Health funded project from March 2015 to June 2017

-- Increased clinical oncology training numbers in the Wessex region by 40% in 2013-14, despite reduction in national training numbers.
+- Increased clinical oncology training numbers in the Wessex region by 40% in 2013 to 14, despite reduction in national training numbers.

 Awards and prizes

-- Health Education England Wessex Shine Awards 2015 Chair’s Award for outstanding contribution & strategic leadership in education & training in the NHS - 2015
+- Health Education England Wessex Shine Awards 2015 Chair’s Award for outstanding contribution and strategic leadership in education and training in the NHS - 2015

 - Wessex Deanery Equitable Practice Award for postgraduate medical education - 2012

 Dr Ramkumar is principal investigator for several national and international clinical trials.
 These studies focus on treating head and neck cancers using radiotherapy, chemotherapy and immunotherapy.
-He's also in a number of research management groups.
+He's also advisor for the University of Hong Kong for clinical trials on LLLT (low level laser therapy).

-Dr Ramkumar is involved in the devlopment of technologies for radiotherapy, including:
+Dr Ramkumar is involved in the development of technologies for radiotherapy, including:

 - intraoperative radiotheraphy